fdformula/MathlyLua/README.md

 some changes have been made, full credit belongs to the original authors for whom the author of Mathly is very grateful.

-1. This project was started first right in the downloaded code of the Lua module, matrix.lua, found in https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua, to see if Lua is good for numerical computing.
+1. This project was started first right in the code of a Lua module, matrix.lua, found in https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua, to see if Lua is good for numerical computing.
 However, it failed to solve numerically a boundary value problem.
-The solution was obviously wrong because the boundary condition at one endpoint is not satisfied, but I could not find anything wrong in both the algorithm and the code.
-I had to wonder if there were bugs in the module.
-In many cases, it is easier to start a small project from scratch than debugging and using others' code.
+The solution was obviously wrong because the boundary condition at one endpoint is not satisfied, but the algorithm and the code were both correct.
+We had to wonder if there were bugs in the module.
+In many cases, it is easier to start a small project from scratch than using and debugging others' code.
 In addition, matrix.lua addresses a column vector like a[i][1] and a row vector a[1][i], rather than a[i] in both cases, which is quite ugly and unnatural.
 Furthermore, no basic graphics capabilities are provided in matrix.lua.
 Therefore, this Mathly module was developed.
-But anyway, the work in matrix.lua is highly appreciated.
+But anyway, we appreciate the work in matrix.lua.
+Actually, you may find some similarities in the code of matrix.lua and mathly.lua, e.g., m1, m2 are used to name arguments of some functions.

 &nbsp; &nbsp; &nbsp; &nbsp;December 25, 2024